luoyi-hi/www25/README.md

 >- The synergy stems from the Route-Aware Context (Eq.14), which aggregates probability-weighted embeddings.
 The gradient path is: $\nabla \mathcal{L}_{Time} \to \text{Context} \to \text{Route Logits} (\pi_\theta)$.
 This path provides a dense, differentiable signal that shapes the policy to favor nodes enabling accurate time predictions, effectively using TP as an implicit reward.

-We illustrate the gradient flow that enables the "Time Prediction" (TP) task to act as an implicit reward for the "Route Prediction" (RP) task.
+We illustrate the gradient flow that allows the Time Prediction (TP) task to act as an implicit reward for the Route Prediction (RP) task.

 * **Route-Aware Context:**
 $$s_i = \sum_{j \in \mathcal{V}} \pi_\theta(j|\hat{\pi}_{<i}) \cdot \tilde{q}_j $$
+where $s_i$ denotes the route-aware context at step $i$, and $\tilde{q}_j$ is the embedding of candidate node $j$.

 * **Synergy Gradient Flow:**

 $$\frac{\partial \mathcal{L}_{Time}}{\partial \theta} = \frac{\partial \mathcal{L}_{Time}}{\partial \hat{\delta}_i} \cdot \underbrace{\frac{\partial \hat{\delta}_i}{\partial s_i} \cdot \sum_{j} \tilde{q}_j}_{\text{Context Awareness}} \cdot \frac{\partial \pi_\theta(j|\dots)}{\partial \theta}$$
+which makes explicit that gradients from the time loss propagate through the context $s_i$ and then back into the routing policy $\pi_\theta$.

 * **Mechanism:**
-By backpropagating $\mathcal{L}_{Time}$ through the probability-weighted context $s_i$, the model is forced to increase the probability of next-hop nodes that are spatially and temporally coherent.
-This acts as a **dense, differentiable reward** shaping mechanism, complementing the sparse RL signal.
+By backpropagating $\mathcal{L}_{\text{Time}}$ through the probability-weighted context $s_i$, the policy is encouraged to increase the probability of next-hop nodes that are spatially and temporally coherent.
+In effect, the time prediction loss acts as a dense, differentiable reward-shaping signal, complementing the sparse RL signal on the non-differentiable route metric.

 ---